Yasmani Grandal Player Props: White Sox vs. Twins

-On Monday, Yasmani Grandal (coming off going 0-for-1) and the Chicago White Sox face the Minnesota Twins, whose starting pitcher will be Kenta Maeda.
-First pitch is at 2:10 PM ET.
+On Tuesday, Yasmani Grandal (coming off going 2-for-4 with a double and an RBI) and the Chicago White Sox face the Minnesota Twins, whose starting pitcher will be Pablo Lopez.
+First pitch is at 7:40 PM ET.

-In his most recent game he had a hitless showing (0-for-1) against the Pirates.
+He strung together two hits (going 2-for-4 with a double and an RBI) in his most recent appearance against the Twins.

 Yasmani Grandal Game Info & Props vs. the Twins